How Often Should I Schedule Heating Maintenance in Killeen?

 Special Cases: Additions, ADUs, and Small Businesses

-Additions and accessories can affect your heating system and can change the warmth distribution.
-Modifying the existing system can steal comfort from the main house if the ducts and equipment are sized incorrectly.
-A dedicated ducted mini split or a small air handler can handle the new space without upsetting the original balance.
-For small offices or shops, the equipment needs may differ.
-Occupant density, door traffic, and glass frontage can raise or lower the temperature, affecting warmth and comfort.
+Additions and converted spaces can change heat loss and airflow needs.
+Tying a new room into an existing system can steal comfort from the main house if ducts and equipment are not sized for the added load.
+A ducted mini-split or dedicated small air handler can handle the new space without disrupting the original balance.

 Get the Right Size With a Pro Plan